WarriorAchilles/React-Tic-Tac-Toe/README.md

 # React Tic Tac Toe

 This project is the result of following the [tutorial](https://reactjs.org/tutorial/tutorial.html) on the React docs.
+The `master` branch contains the project exactly as made in the tutorial, the `updates` branch has my edits.
 Below is the readme that was generated with `create-react-app`.

 # Getting Started with Create React App